 During Years 10 and 11 students will cover the following topics:

-- Business and People:
+- Introduction to Business and Enterprise

-- Production, Finance and External Environment:
+- Finance for Business and Enterprise

 Students are encouraged to carry out independent research on local businesses.
 We have a weekly drop-in Business Studies surgery for students to further develop ideas or to expand their knowledge of concepts.
 Visits are to help consolidate concepts and provide exposure real-world business scenarios.

-The qualification will allow for a number of progression routes including Higher Education (e.g. BA Degree in Business Studies/Management), other Applied Business related qualifications and subsequent employment.
+The qualification will allow for a number of progression routes including Higher Education (e.g. BA Degree in Business Studies/Management), other Applied Business-related qualifications and subsequent employment.

 - The subject teacher